About Us Contact Shop

 I think it’s also important to use the “Will I actually use this?”
 Method when it comes to toiletries and beauty products.

-So many times I brought a skincare product or some eyeshadow palette that I didn’t really need, but it ended up taking way more space than I wanted.
+There have been so many times where I packed a skincare product or an eyeshadow palette that I didn’t really need, but it took up way more space than I wanted.

 5. Choosing the Right Carry-On (It matters)

-I’m not some sort of salesperson, I just want to talk about what we use because we love these suitcases.
+I’m not some sort of salesperson, I just want to talk about what we use because we love these suitcases (not sponsored).

 They’ve been around the world with us for years, haven’t broken down, and are so easy to push and pull around the airport.

 Travelpro suitcases are (in my opinion) one of the best carry-ons you can have.
-And if you are curious, you can check them out here. šŸ™‚
+And if you are curious, you can check them out here. 🙂

-The designs changed a bit since we got them in late 2016, and they’re not the cheapest, but they’re SO worth it!
+The design has changed a bit since we got them in late 2016, and they’re not the cheapest, but they’re so worth it!

 6. Make Sure to Use a Packing Checklist